 Karen E. Harris (Administrative Specialist III) has been with the department since 1998.
 Starting as a student, she excelled in all areas of the program, graduating summa cum laude, and earning practically every scholarship the college had to offer.
 She also completed an internship with the Arkansas Repertory Theatre, serving as an ASM on their production of Wit.
 Operating beyond her considerable job description, Karen manages our box office and also is the Properties Designer for the department productions.
 True to her motto, â€śthe students come first,â€ť she currently serves as the staff advisor to the UALR Theatre & Dance Guild.
 And, when Karen stops to breathe, it is usually somewhere on the auction circuit where she can pursue her other passion-antiques.

-Michael Heavner (Instructor) currently serves the UALR department of theatre arts & dance as:Â instructor of music for dance, piano/percussion dance accompanist and musical director .
+Michael Heavner (Instructor) currently serves the UALR department of theatre arts & dance as:Â instructor of music for dance, piano/percussion dance accompanist and musical director.
 Michael joined the department in 2006 andÂ concurrently served as instructor of recording arts technology and piano for the UALR department of music: 2006-2010.
 Other academic positions include, Artist in Residence at the University of Central Arkansas, College of Fine Arts and Communication and Guest Musical Director at Hendrix College in Conway.
 Michael received his Bachelor of Music in piano performanceÂ from the University of Arkansas at Little Rock andÂ has traveled extensively throughout the United States as musical director/keyboardist in “equity” national tours of: Blues in the Night; Idols of the King; and Always Patsy Cline.
-He also has served as musical director/pianist for numerous equity productions at the Arkansas Repertory Theatre and New Stage Theatre.
-Other musical credits include: performances with recording artists: Percy Sledge, Charlie Pride, Earl Thomas Conley, David Ball, Dale Hawkins, Narvel Felts and he is the featured pianist on two live CDs â€” “Back By Popular Demand” and “Standing Room Only” â€” by The Diamonds, a â€śdoo-wopâ€ť group now in the Rock & Roll Hall of Fame.Â Michael is a member of the International Guild of Musicians in Dance and performs annually at the American College Dance Association.Â For additional information, images and videos, visit www.michaelheavner.comÂ
+He also has served as musical director/pianist for numerous equity and non-equity productions.
+Other musical credits include performances with Grammy winner Larry Gatlin, Percy Sledge, Charlie Pride, Earl Thomas Conley, David Ball, Dale Hawkins, Narvel Felts, Mike Huckabee, The Platters, The Coasters and he is the featured pianist on two live CDs â€” “Back By Popular Demand” and “Standing Room Only” â€” by The Diamonds, a â€śdoo-wopâ€ť group now in the Rock & Roll Hall of Fame.Â Michael is a member of the International Guild of Musicians in Dance and performs annually at the American College Dance Association.Â For additional information, images and videos, visit www.michaelheavner.comÂ

 Yslan Hicks (Associate Professor of Costume Design) has been lauded for her design work in such significant venues as the Old Globe Theatre, the Goodman Theatre Center, the Williamstown Theatre Festival, Portland Center Stage, and the Arkansas Repertory Theatre.
 In addition to her work at UALR, Ms. Hicks has served on the faculties of Tulane University and the University of Tulsa.
 She is also a member of United Scenic Artists, Local 829.
 Yslan tells the story of encountering a young man in his first semester, who upon seeing so many other students passionate about â€śdoing plays,â€ť made the comment, â€śIâ€™ve never been in a room with this many people who love theatre.â€ť Yslanâ€™s work as an artist has been shaped by the mentoring of those who know and love the art form.
 Her goal as a teacher is to pass on the passion and the craft and the tradition to every young person who cannot imagine a life and a society without it.